Type4Py: Practical Deep Similarity Learning-Based Type Inference for Python: Summary

 \section{Summary}

-ML-based type inference is a challenging task as the type vocabulary is quite large, which makes traditional neural network-based approaches ineffective for predicting rare types.
-In this paper, we present Type4Py, a deep similarity learning-based type inference model for Python.
-Specifically, the Type4Py model is based on the DSL-based hierarchical neural network that efficiently maps types of the same kind into their own clusters in a high-dimensional space and given type clusters, the $k$-nearest neighbor search is performed to infer types of arguments and functions' return types.
-Overall, the results of the quantitative and qualitative evaluation show that the Type4Py model outperforms other state-of-the-art approaches.
-Most notably, the results of top-1 prediction show that our proposed approach achieves significantly higher precision than that of Typilus and TypeWriter's by a margin of 19.33\% and 13.49\%, respectively.
-This indicates that our approach is more capable of predicting rare and user-defined types than the other two state-of-the-art approaches.
+In this paper, we present \name, a DSL-based hierarchical neural network type inference model for Python.
+It considers identifiers, code context, and visible type hints as features for learning to predict types.
+Specifically, the neural model learns to efficiently map types of the same kind into their own clusters in a high-dimensional space, and given type clusters, the $k$-nearest neighbor search is performed to infer the type of arguments, variables, and functions' return types.
+We used a type-checked dataset with sound type annotations to train and evaluate the ML-based type inference models.
+Overall, the results of our quantitative evaluation show that the \name model outperforms other state-of-the-art approaches.
+Most notably, considering the MRR@10 score, our proposed approach achieves a significantly higher score than that of Typilus and TypeWriter's by a margin of 8.1\% and 16.7\%, respectively.
+This indicates that our approach gives a more relevant prediction in its first suggestion, i.e., Top-1.
+Finally, we have deployed \name in an end-to-end fashion to provide ML-based type auto-completion in the VSC IDE and aid developers to retrofit type annotations for their existing codebases.